Dawesome101/reading-notes/401/the-growth-mindset.md

 - It's difficult
 - It requires good goals

-Seeking a grade (A, A+, ...) or any other form of constant validation/rewards that are not directly attached to effort and difficulty promote a "Fixed Mindset" instead of promoting "Critical Thinking".
-Chainging our systems of education to providing difficult problems which require real effort as well as using praise and reward for those efforts or when a solution is actually achived has been shown to greatly improve the ability of independant thinking in the individual.
+Seeking a grade (A, A+, …) or any other form of constant validation/rewards that are not directly attached to effort and difficulty promotes a “Fixed Mindset” instead of promoting “Critical Thinking”.
+Changing our systems of education to provide difficult problems which require real effort as well as using praise and reward for those efforts or when a solution is actually achieved has been shown to greatly improve the ability of independent thinking in the individual.

 > What we need in education is a better understanding of students and learning from a motivational perspective, a psychological perspective. *Angela Lee Duckworth*

-Grit is passion and perserverance.
-Grit is working really hard to achive a goal.
-People with grit are significantly more likely to achive goals (succeed) opposed to others who have high scores but don't apply themselves to a problem through passion and resolve.
+Grit is passion and perseverance.
+Grit is working really hard to achieve a goal.
+People with grit are significantly more likely to achieve goals (succeed) opposed to others who have high scores but don’t apply themselves to a problem through passion and resolve.

-In light of all this, "success" and how it's defined, rises to the surface and begs for our attention.
+In light of all this, “success” and how it’s defined, rises to the surface and begs for our attention.

 > Is success always earned?
 Is failure? *Alian de Bottom*